Are you looking for a place to track all your OKRs? Then you’ve come to the right place.

 But first, a brief refresher on Objectives and Key Results.

 Objectives and Key Results are an agile framework that helps organizations better set goals and avoid getting lost along the way.
 Used professionally, the OKR methodology can lead to greater transparency, clearer alignment, more focus, and better agility for an organization.
 Objectives are “non-measurable” but inspirational goals that describe the long-term success of the organization.
 Key Results serve as results-oriented checkpoints.

 The OKR method originated at Intel in the 1970s and became known to a wider audience through its application at successful tech companies such as Google, LinkedIn, Spotify, and Slack.
 Today, OKRs are used by teams and organizations of all sizes.

-Read more about OKRs in our OKR guide.
+You can learn more about OKRs in our OKR Guide.